sdiehl/zero-to-qed/docs/src/07_control_flow.md

 ## Role Playing Game Example

 The constructs above combine naturally in larger programs.
-What better way to demonstrate this than a D&D character generator?
+What better way to demonstrate this than modeling the "real world"?
+We will build a [Dungeons & Dragons](https://en.wikipedia.org/wiki/Dungeons_%26_Dragons) character generator.
+D&D is a tabletop role-playing game where players create characters with ability scores, races, and classes, then embark on adventures guided by dice rolls and a referee called the Dungeon Master.
+The game has been running since 1974, which makes it older than most programming languages and considerably more fun than COBOL.

 Structures hold character data, inductive types represent races and classes, pattern matching computes racial bonuses, and recursion drives the dice-rolling simulation.

 We start by defining the data types that model our domain.
 The `AbilityScores` structure bundles the six core abilities.
 Inductive types enumerate races, classes, and backgrounds.
 The `Character` structure ties everything together: